janhon3n/JanhoSlide/README.md

 3. Configure the config.php file.
 4. Move the images and videos you want to show into the right folders. (/images, /videos)
 5. Test your JanhoSlide with a web browser.

-(An easy way to make your media folders accessible would be to install a Samba server on that server and create symbolic links from the share to JanhoSlides media folders.
-Just a suggestion.)